 With the exception of the National Faculty of Specific Interests, which is governed by the chairs of its specific interest networks, Faculties have similar composition and election requirements.

 Each Faculty Council consists of three member types:

 - co-opted members.

-Elected members sit on the Faculty Board pursuant to the Faculty’s elections (see below).
 The usual term for elected members is two years.
 Approximately half of the elected members retire each year, however are eligible for re-election for an unlimited number of terms.

-Faculty Board office bearers
+Faculty Council office bearers

 For further information or queries, please contact your Faculty.